DrK-Lo/lotterhoslabprotocols/molecular_etoh.md

 [Information from this article explains the use of ethanol for cleaning](https://bitesizebio.com/13518/which-type-of-ethanol-should-i-use/).
 The main points are summarized here:

-* Something about the process of making ethanol makes it hard to get from 95% to 100%.
-Sometimes this contains additives to get it up to 100%, but they are not denaturing agents.
 * Although it may seem counter-intuitive, 70% ethanol seems to be the most effective concentration, as 90% ethanol coagulates the protein, and the protein layer that is created effectively renders the cell dormant.
 At a 70% concentration, however, the ethanol takes longer to evaporate and this longer contact time means that it is able to penetrate cells more effectively.
 The water in a 70% grade is also important in denaturing proteins.
 And 70% ethanol also tends to be cheaper and is less flammable.

 ## There are a couple of things to watch out for when diluting ethanol: